DavisStanko/GSP-Davis-Prem-Rishan/README.md

 - sqlite3
 - datetime
 - PyAudio
-- portaudio in your OS
+- Portaudio

 ## Usage

-Start the program by executing the main.py file.
+- Start the program by executing the main.py file.

-Input the text to be translated in the designated field.
-The language will be detected automatically.
+- Input the text to be translated in the designated field.
+  - The language will be detected automatically.
-Select the output language from the drop down menu.
+- Select the output language from the drop down menu.
-Click the speak button when.
+- Click the submit button when ready.

 The translated text will be simultaneously displayed and spoken.

+When possible, the program will speak the text with a language appropriate accent.
+This is not supported for all languages.

-If you would like to display the program in light mode, click the appearance toggle at the top right corner.
+To display the program in light mode, click the appearance toggle at the top right corner.

+## Compatibility

+Some operating systems modify Tkinter's styling.

+- Linux and BSD should not modify the styling at all and as such are the recommended operating systems for this project.
+- MacOS adds a thin border around buttons but the GUI is otherwise unchanged.
+- Windows messes up Text and Label boxes sizing, as well as making the list non-scrollable.

 ## Authors